NVIDIA/DALI/docs/FAQ.rst

 Q: How big is the speedup of using DALI compared to loading using OpenCV?
 Especially for JPEG images.
 ######################################################################################################
 A: DALI utilizes nvJPEG to accelerate JPEG decoding.
-It achieves  to 2.5x speedup with NVIDIA A100 Ampere GPU - `see for details <ttps://developer.nvidia.com/blog/loading-data-fast-with-dali-and-new-jpeg-decoder-in-a100/>`_.
+It achieves up to 2.5x speedup with NVIDIA A100 Ampere GPU - `see for details <ttps://developer.nvidia.com/blog/loading-data-fast-with-dali-and-new-jpeg-decoder-in-a100/>`_.
 In case of other image formats, for which there's no GPU accelerated decoding, DALI uses either OpenCV (like for PNG) or dedicated library directly, like libtiff.
 In this case, the performance should